attackingzcash/attackingzcash.github.io/anonset/index.md

 ## Zcash + Hush Anonymity Sets

-The anonymity set is a *set*, not a count!
-[Josh Swihart](https://twitter.com/jswihart/status/1273022506014834688) of Zcash Company does not seem to understand the difference between a daily count of transactions and the current set of privacy.
+The anonymity set is a *set*, not a count! <a href="https://twitter.com/jswihart/status/1273022506014834688" target="_blank">Josh Swihart, Head of Growth at Zcash Company</a> does not seem to understand the difference between a daily count of transactions and the current set of privacy.
 They are completely different, yet he talks as if they are the same.
 All graphics from Swihart and Zcash Company related to transaction counts are *NOT* anonymity sets counts.